Documentation

 // (Quad9, Cloudflare, Google)

-// Cloudflare is the fastest for DNS queries in most of the world.
+// Note: Cloudflare is typically the fastest for DNS queries.